How credit counseling works

 Pros and cons of credit counseling

-Credit counseling can be a great way to tackle debt and take control of your finances.
-But there are some considerations to keep in mind.
+Credit counseling can be a great way to tackle debt and take control of your finances, but there are some considerations you should keep in mind.

 Pros

-• Working with nonprofit credit counselors allows access to free counseling.
+- Working with nonprofit credit counselors may allow you to access free or affordable counseling

-• A DMP consolidates debts into one monthly payment and may reduce interest.
+- A DMP consolidates your debts into one monthly payment and may reduce interest

 Cons

 Credit repair is the process of trying to get negative information removed from your credit reports.
-While it is entirely possible to repair your credit on your own, there are credit repair companies that will do it for you for a fee.
+While it is possible to repair your credit on your own, credit repair companies will do it for you for a fee.
 A credit repair company will look for any errors in your reports and then contact the credit bureaus to request that the errors be removed.

 Some credit repair companies have historically exaggerated their abilities to improve clients’ credit, which is why the Credit Repair Organizations Act (CROA) came into effect.
 Among other things, the CROA prohibits credit repair companies from misrepresenting their services and demanding advance payments from customers.